thorstenalpers/.Net-Examples/readme.md

 # Tutorials

-This repository contains several examples.
+This repository contains several tutorials about web development.

 ## RabbitMQ
 - [RabbitMQ with .Net 5, Masstransit and Rebus](./RabbitMQ)